RandomFractals/CensusD3/README.md

 # In Sum

 Be nice and drop me a note if you decide to use this proto for your next.

-I have not decided on the license type of this public data viz just yet because it's still supper rough after only 2 weeks of dev, but it's public as of now and I plan to keep it that way.

-Most likely I will adapt whatever d3.js and M. Bostock license is using.

 Feel free to log issues and ping me with pull requests for the alpha v. fixes/feature requests if you find this of some use